Joe Stimson

-He previously played for the Melbourne Storm in the National Rugby League, with whom he made a grand final appearance.
+He previously played for the Melbourne Storm, Canterbury-Bankstown Bulldogs and Gold Coast Titans in the National Rugby League (NRL), making a grand final appearance with Melbourne.

 Early life

 Stimson was born in Temora, New South Wales, Australia.
 He is the son of former South Sydney Rabbitohs player Peter Stimson and nephew of former Balmain and Wests Tigers player Mark Stimson.

 Stimson played his junior rugby league for the Temora Dragons.
-He was than educated at St Gregory's College, Campbelltown before being signed by the Melbourne Storm.
+He was than educated at Mosman High School before being signed by the Melbourne Storm.

 Playing career

 Early career

 In 2014 and 2015, Stimson played for the Melbourne Storm's NYC team, captaining the side in 2015.
 In July 2015, he played for the New South Wales under-20s team against the Queensland under-20s team.
 In August 2015, he re-signed with the Storm on a 2-year contract until the end of 2017.
 In 2016, he graduated to the Storm's Queensland Cup team, Sunshine Coast Falcons.